GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ### :mag: geodense

-Geodense is used to check density and densify linestring and polygon geometries.
-In other words this tool can be used to check 'straightness' of a line and introduce new points to compensated for possible defiations that might occure when such a geometry is transformed from a carthografic to a geographic projection (and vice versa).
+Geodense is used to check density and densify LINESTRING and POLYGON geometries.
+In other words this tool can be used to check 'straightness' of a line and introduce new points to compensated for possible deviations that might occur when such a geometry is transformed from a carthographic to a geographic projection (and vice versa).
 It preprocesses certain geometry types so they are better suited for transformation.

-> :exclamation: For context a linestring in EPSG:28992 that would have a length of over 2km could have a defiation of 5mm.
+> :exclamation: For context a LINESTRING in EPSG:28992 that would have a length of over 2km could have a deviation of 5mm.
 With a line of 20km this can be 26cm. [[1]](https://gnss-data.kadaster.nl/misc/docs/langelijnenadvies.pdf)

 For a example how to implement geodense one can look at [coordinate-transformation-api](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api).